Unturned3/Microdot/readme.md

 "cross toolchain building" and "kernel configuration" were the nastiest out of all the problems I faced.
-There are literally thousands of switches and options that you can use to configure the packages, and misusing one could cause the toolchain to fail or render the kernel unbootable.
+There are literally thousands of options that you can use to configure the packages, and misusing one could cause the toolchain to fail or render the kernel unbootable.
 I partially used trail-and-error to figure things out (believe me, applying trail-and-error that on a process that takes hours to finish